replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-airgapped.md

 # Installing in an air gapped environment

-When installing an application from an airgap package, the container images and application manifests are provided by the application vendor in an archive that can be used to deliver the artifacts into the cluster.
+When installing an application with the Replicated app manager from a `.airgap` package, the container images and application manifests are provided by the application vendor in an archive that can be used to deliver the artifacts into the cluster.

-This feature is only available for licenses that have the airgapped feature enabled.
+This feature is only available for licenses that have the air gapped feature enabled.

-## KOTS install
-This section only applies to installing the Admin Console into an existing Kubernetes cluster.
+This topic applies to installing the Replicated admin console into an existing Kubernetes cluster.
-For information about how to install on an embedded cluster in an air gapped environment, see [Airgapped Installations](installing-embedded-cluster#airgapped-installations) in _Installing on an embedded cluster_.
+For information about how to install on a cluster created by the Kuberentes installer in an air gapped environment, see [Airgapped installations](installing-embedded-cluster#airgapped-installations) in _Installing on an embedded cluster_.

+## Push images and install the admin console

-The Admin Console can be installed using the `kots` plugin for the `kubectl` command-line tool.
-The airgap package is named `kotsadm.tar.gz` and can be downloaded from the kots release page on GitHub.
+You can install the admin console using the kots CLI plugin for the kubectl command-line tool.

+The `.airgap` package is named `kotsadm.tar.gz`.
+You can download `kotsadm.tar.gz` from the kots release page on GitHub.
 See [Releases](https://github.com/replicatedhq/kots/releases) in the kots GitHub repository.

-The asset version must match the KOTS CLI version, which can be determined by running:
+The asset version must match the kots CLI version, which can be determined by running:

 ```shell
 kubectl kots version
 ```

-The first step is to extract KOTS Admin Console container images and push them into a private registry.
+The first step is to extract admin console container images and push them into a private registry.
 Registry credentials provided in this step must have push access.
 These credentials will not be stored anywhere or reused later.